DisposableHeroes/Programming-Languages/README.md

  https://edu.anarcho-copy.org/Programming%20Languages/Go/writing%20an%20INTERPRETER%20in%20go.pdf

-It's tough to explain everything in writing, so I also created a short video demo of my code.
+I also created a short video demo of my code.